wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 > The generated latents are blurry.
 More steps, use lightx loras, disable sage attn if relevant.
 > 2.2 low noise + lightning or lightx2v is pretty good at minimizing the artifacts

+another idea

+> Doing a second pass with the T2V LOW model with a low denoise (around 0.2) can fix that

 ## 2025.11.11